ldtteam/MinecoloniesWiki/pages/src/source/workers/enchanter.md

 | 4              | 4                 | 5    |
 | 5              | 5                 | 1    |

+## Crafting Scrolls

-The Enchanter can also craft some magical [scrolls](../../source/items/scrolls) upon request:
+The Enchanter can also craft magical [scrolls](../../source/items/scrolls) upon request:

 - The Ultrasafe Colony Teleport Scroll, crafted with 3 paper, a compass, and the <a href="../items/buildtool">build tool</a>.
 (Outputs 3 scrolls.)
 - The Ultrasafe Colony Group Teleport Scroll, crafted with 3 Ultrasafe Colony Teleport Scrolls.
 The Enchanter's Tower must be at least level 2 for the Enchanter to craft this scroll.